carlgieringer/sophistree/README.md

   - Drag a Proposition to a PropositionCompound (wrapper around Proposition(s) already in a Justification) to combine the Propositions into a Justification basis.

+Due to an apparent limitation of Chrome extension sidebars, pinch-to-zoom does not work on the graph.
+Use command-/control- scroll to zoom.

+See [Features.md](https://github.com/carlgieringer/sophistree/blob/main/docs/Features.md) for a list of CUJs.

 The model is the same as Howdju, and is explained here with a graph: https://docs.howdju.com/concepts